A practical path from beginner to hire-ready AI engineer: programming basics, LLM APIs, RAG, evals, agents, deployment, and portfolio proof.

 Then add guardrails:

-OWASP's LLM security guidance is worth reading early because prompt injection and sensitive information disclosure show up quickly once tools and documents enter the system.[4]
+OWASP's LLM security guidance is worth reading early because prompt injection and sensitive information disclosure are the top two risks in its 2025 list, and both show up quickly once tools and documents enter the system.[6]

 A hire-ready AI engineer can ship.